laryziinha/forge-scryfall-scrapper/README.md

 ---

-Designed to be safe, idempotent and Forge-compatible by default
+Designed to be safe, idempotent and Forge-compatible by default.

 ---